-If you want to ship a luxury sports car or one that has been modified to have its suspension lowered, then you may run into clearance problems.
+For instance, to ship a luxury sports car or one whose suspension was lowered, you may run into clearance problems.
 Cars with the ground clearance of less than 3-4 inches cannot be loaded on a regular trailer.
-Instead, you will need one that has a lift gate.
+Instead, your shipper will need to use one that has a lift gate.

-The issue is that the most trailers with lift gates are the enclosed ones.
-But enclosed auto transport carriers comprises only 10% of all the carriers in the US.
+The thing is that most trailers with lift gates are the enclosed ones.
+And enclosed auto transport carriers comprise only 10% of all the carriers in the US.
 Additionally, not all enclosed trailers have a lift gate.
 A special request for one has to be made.
 That means you will need to wait a bit longer to find a spot on such a trailer and the price will be higher.